ftatp/gazebo_tutorials/ros_overview/tutorial.md

 To achieve ROS integration with stand-alone Gazebo, a set of ROS packages named [gazebo\_ros\_pkgs](http://ros.org/wiki/gazebo_ros_pkgs) provides wrappers around the stand-alone Gazebo.
-They provide the necessary interfaces to simulate a robot in Gazebo using ROS messages, services and dynamic reconfigure Some features of `gazebo_ros_pkgs`:
+They provide the necessary interfaces to simulate a robot in Gazebo using ROS messages, services and dynamic reconfigure.
+Some features of `gazebo_ros_pkgs`:

 - Supports a stand alone system dependency of Gazebo, that has no ROS bindings on its own